opatiny/octanis-internship-workbook/docs/programming/uavcan/uavcan.md

 ```

 ### Run UAVCAN GUI Tools
-In a terminal (be sure to be in the python environment where zou did the install):
+In a terminal (be sure to be in the python environment where you did the install):

 ```bash
 uavcan_gui_tool